 Portrait of an egret preening against a dark background.

-And a glimpse at what we are going to accomplish for the future.
+And a vision of what we are going to accomplish for the future.

 Great Egret.
 Photo: Melissa Rowell/Audubon Photography Awards